 How lucky was I to find peonies at the grocery store this morning???
 Yahtzee!!!
 I love the bright splash of hot pink.
 The vintage trophies are from The Rabbit Hole.
 These too were a last minute buy and after more begging…yes, there’s been a lot of begging lately…they were super nice and shipped them licketty split.

 The kaleidoscope is from my girl crush Emily Henderson.
-I snapped it up from her flea shop.
 The navy color and gold was perfect for the space.

 In the beginning of this design project, I had dreams of rattan and African vintage indigo dancing in my head.
 After Week 2, I decided rattan and vintage indigo was entirely too trendy.
 Since this was a challenge, let’s challenge!
 But then my love of rattan and indigo took over.
 Gawwwww!
 Oh and that palm is from Target and yes sir-e-bob it’s totally fake.
 This room is in the basement after all.